Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • Test inventory adjustment.
 Confirm the discrepancy posts to the Inventory Adjustment location correctly.

 • Check printed documents.
 Confirm all location names appear correctly on delivery orders and receipts.
-Fix naming issues before live documents reach customers or vendors.

 Only move to production after every test passes on staging.
 A failed test on day one creates problems that take weeks to clean up.
-Spend the time on staging now.

 Odoo Inventory Setup